NREL/ReEDS-2.0/docs/source/postprocessing_tools.md

 by contrast, `run_pcm.py` simply reuses the existing ReEDS formulation at higher time resolution, and is subject to all the normal caveats and limitations of ReEDS (linear variables, pipe-and-bubble transmission flow, etc.).

-### Generate static plots: `postprocessing/transmission_maps.py`
+### Generate static plots: `postprocessing/single_case_plots.py`

-This script runs automatically at the end of a ReEDS case and writes static maps to the {case}/outputs/maps folder as .png files.
+This script runs automatically at the end of a ReEDS case and writes static figures to the `{case}/outputs/figures` folder as .png files.

 ### Generate interactive plots: `postprocessing/bokehpivot`